 Note that the screen has a glossy screen finish, which makes the image more vivid, but it also makes it more reflective.
 It won’t be an issue as long as there’s no strong lighting directly hitting the screen.

-Connectivity options are identical to the C1 series and include four HDMI 2.1 ports, three USB ports, RJ45, a tuner, composite-in, analog and digital audio ports and WiFi/Bluetooth.
+Connectivity options include four HDMI 2.1 ports, RJ45, tuner, composite-in, both analog and digital audio jacks, three USB 2.0 ports, WiFi, Bluetooth and dual 10W integrated speakers (no subwoofer though).

 Alternatives